 Moist, fertile soil is less favourable to this weed, especially in lawns, so regular feeding and watering may help to discourage it.

-Although fairly resistant to lawn weedkillers, two or three applications of those containing mecoprop-P applied at 4-6 week intervals during the spring and early summer will usually provide control.
+Although fairly resistant to lawn weedkillers, two or three applications of those containing mecoprop-P applied (SBM Job Done Lawn Weedkiller, Doff Lawn Weedkiller and Westland Resolva Lawn Weedkiller Extra) at 4-6 week intervals during the spring and early summer will usually provide control.
 It may be necessary to spray again the following spring.

 Non-selective, systemic weedkillers containing glyphosate can be used where this weed grows amongst cultivated beds and borders.
 They are most effective if used during midsummer, when weed growth is most vigorous.